dcmwijaya/Arduino-Pro-Micro-based-Traffic-Light-Mini/README.md

 ![Project](https://img.shields.io/badge/Project-Arduino-light.svg?style=flat&logo=arduino&logoColor=white&color=%23F7DF1E)

 # Arduino-Pro-Micro-based-Traffic-Light-Mini
 Traffic lights are lights that control the flow of traffic installed at intersections, pedestrian crossings, and other traffic flow areas.
 This project was created to show how the traffic light system works.
 Red indicates that the driver should stop, yellow indicates that the driver should prepare, and green indicates that the driver is allowed to proceed.
 This project has been implemented and took approximately 1 day.
-The benefit of this project is that the wider community can find out about how to make a simple traffic light system.
+The benefits of making this project are nothing more than education.
 The result of this project is a prototype traffic light.

 <br><br>